BOOK PUBLISHING FOR SELF PUBLISHERS

 Your Word Association Marketing Package is designed to help you light a fire, build a bridge, and start the buzz about your book.
 The goal is to sell your book by letting readers know what it has to offer them, motivating them to buy it, and making that purchase simple and easy.

-Word Association has accounts with all of the major book industry channels, including Amazon, Barnes&Noble, and also with the nation’s largest book wholesalers, Ingram Book Co. and Baker & Taylor.
+Word Association has accounts with all of the major book industry channels, including Amazon, Barnes&Noble, and also with the nation’s largest book wholesaler, Baker & Taylor Book Company.
 This means that your book will be listed in the database of these large companies, making it easier for individuals and bookstores to find and order your book.
+Your book will be posted and sold online at Amazon and Barnesandnoble.
+We also complete and submit the Advanced Book Information (ABI) form, ensuring that your book will be listed in Books in Print.
+It’s the most important directory in the book industry.

 BASIC MARKETING PACKAGE MATERIALS